How to Use an Empathy Map

 If it's not obvious what that person wants or needs already, review the experience you've captured in the map and then think about their needs.

-In our example, maybe you identified that Jose needs time to relax, facing the obstacle of living a very busy lifestyle.
-Maybe Jose needs childcare while he builds a new shed.
+In our example, maybe you identified that Curtis needs time to relax, facing the obstacle of living a very busy lifestyle.
+Maybe Curtis needs childcare while he builds a new shed.

 You may have developed personas before.
 An empathy map is similar to personas, but you spend less time describing traits of the hypothetical users and more time digging into how the project looks and feels from their viewpoint and what you can extrapolate about their wants and needs.